ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Methodology

 \subsection{Adaptive Numerical Correction for High-fidelity Operator Rollouts}

-To reiterate, the core idea of this work is to leverage the accuracy of high-fidelity numerical solvers (FDM in our case) while retaining the computational efficiency of TI-DeepONet.
-To this end, we introduce an EMA-based error estimator, $\eta^t$, which mimics the growth of the solution error as TI-DeepONet advances the PDE in time (see Eq.~\ref{eqn:ema_error_estimator}).
+To reiterate, the core idea of this work is to leverage the accuracy of high-fidelity numerical solvers (FDM in our case) while retaining the computational efficiency of a pretrained neural operator.
+To this end, we introduce an EMA-based error estimator, $\eta^t$, which mimics the growth of the solution error as TI-NO advances the PDE in time (see Eq.~\ref{eqn:ema_error_estimator}).
 To quantify the solution error in question, we consider a relative $L_2$ error metric, $\varepsilon_{L_2}$, which is defined as:

-where $u_{\text{truth}}$ is the solution generated using the numerical solver and $u_{\text{pred}}$ is the solution predicted/obtained during the neural surrogate or ANCHOR.
-Figure~\ref{fig:hybrid_framework_schematic} illustrates the proposed ANCHOR framework, which couples TI-DeepONet with a high-fidelity numerical solver.
-The inference procedure proceeds as follows.
-Starting from a prescribed initial condition, the solution is advanced in time using TI-DeepONet as the primary inference engine.
+where $u_{\text{truth}}$ is the solution generated using the numerical solver and $u_{\text{pred}}$ is the solution predicted/obtained during the neural operator surrogate or ANCHOR.
+Figure~\ref{fig:hybrid_framework_schematic} illustrates the proposed ANCHOR framework, which couples TI-NO with a high-fidelity numerical solver.
+The time marching procedure proceeds as follows.
+Starting from a prescribed initial condition, the solution is advanced in time using TI-NO as the primary inference engine.
 During the course of the simulation, the algorithm continuously monitors whether $\eta^t$ exceeds a prescribed, time-dependent threshold $\eta_{\text{thres}}^t$.
-Based on this comparison, a decision is made at each time step regarding whether to continue with TI-DeepONet or to switch to the numerical solver.
+Based on this comparison, a decision is made at each time step regarding whether to continue with the TI-NO surrogate or to switch to the numerical solver.
 If $\eta^t > \eta_{\text{thres}}^t$, the responsibility for time advancement is transferred to the high-fidelity numerical solver, which evolves the PDE for a fixed number of time steps.
-After this corrective phase, control is handed back to TI-DeepONet.
-This adaptive switching procedure is repeated until the final simulation time is reached, thereby combining the computational efficiency of TI-DeepONet with the robustness, reliability, and accuracy of classical numerical solvers.
+After this corrective phase, control is handed back to the TI-NO surrogate.
+This adaptive switching procedure is repeated until the final simulation time is reached, thereby combining the computational efficiency of TI-NO with the robustness, reliability, and accuracy of classical numerical solvers.